nmaier/mkvtoolnix/README.Windows.txt

-Building mkvtoolnix 5.5.0 on Windows
+Building MKVToolNix 5.6.0 on Windows
 ====================================

 There is currently only one supported way to build MKVToolNix for